Kristina01111000/notesforresume/README.md

 	- talk about flat fee for website
 	- marketing
 	- other pricing
-	- update on su library card
+	- update on su library card -> might have a suid # not sure

 - follow WP With Tom on youtube -> good tutorials